sgeuthecodingcat/sgeuthecodingcat/README.md

-Hallo, I am sgeuthecodingcat a sorbian-german dude who likes to make computers do things they arent supposed to do
+hello I am sgeu I guess
+sorbian german guy who does infact

 I am kind of bad at coding but I do know Shell and Batch.
 I mess with Windows and Linux mostly